Brandon-Ruixuan/final_project/README.md

 ## Administrative Subdivisions of Vietnam

 ![](details.png)
-Administrative Subdivisions of Vietnam(By province)
+Administrative Subdivisions of Vietnam(By County)
 #
-Vietnam has 63 provinces, and 710 municipalities.
-Among these provinces, the most populated one is Ho chi min city, and the population is 8.993 million people.
+Vietnam has 63 counties, and 710 districts.
+Among these counties, the most populated one is Ho chi min city, and the population is 8.993 million people.

 ## Population of Vietnam's Counties

 ![](Project 1.png)

+As we can see from the bar graph, Ho Chi Min City (Saigon) and Ha Noi appear to be more populated than the rest.
+Ha Noi is the political center of the country and Ho Chi Min City tends to be the financial centre.
+Vietnam is an agricultural based country, the least populated areas of Vietnam are mostly used for farming or mining.

 ## Population of Vietnam's Districts